 -1/4 cup chia seeds

--1 pint (total) blueberries or blackberries or your favorite fruit combination
+-1 pint (total) blueberries or blackberries or your favorite fruit combination for topping the pudding with

--1/4 cup fine chopped walnuts
+-1/4 cup fine chopped walnuts, pecans or pistachios

 METHOD

-1. Whisk together in a mixing bowl, almond milk, strained yogurt, 2 Tablespoons maple syrup, vanilla, sea salt, until blended.
-Add the Chia Seeds and let sit in the fridge, covered for about 30 minutes.
-Stir to combine the chia seeds that may have settled.
-Re-cover and refrigerate over night or at least 8 hours.
+1. Whisk together in a mixing bowl, milk of choice, strained (Greek) yogurt, maple syrup, vanilla and until blended.
+Add the Chia Seeds and let sit in the fridge, covered for about 30 minutes, allowing seeds to swell.
+If making with fruit pureeā, pureeā fruit now while mixture is in the fridge for the 30 minutes.
+After the initial 3o minutes setting time, stir in fruit pureeā now.
+Combine all of the mixture to allow for any of the chia seeds that may have settled.
+Re-cover and refrigerate for 4 hours or even over night if you are making in the evening.